-Given the above analysis, the proposed Official Plan to redesignate the subject lands to the "Residential" land use designation to permit residential uses in the form of apartment dwellings, as reflected in the proposed Concept Plan, is appropriate and desirable for the subject lands and the broader community.
-Importantly, the proposed amendment will allow for a compatible land use to occupy the historically underutilized lands which have poor potential to deliver on the current "Office Professional" planned function.
+Given the above analysis, the proposed special Official Plan policy to permit residential uses in the form of apartment dwellings, as reflected in the proposed Concept Plan, is appropriate and desirable for the subject lands and the broader community.
+Importantly, the proposed policy will allow for a compatible land use to occupy the historically underutilized lands which have poor potential to deliver on the current planned function.